Dr. António Agostinho Neto International Airport: Facilities

-The facility has a total area of 43 hectares, consisting of two modern runways and three terminal buildings.
+The facility has a total area of 43 ha, consisting of two modern runways and three terminal buildings.

-The passenger terminal occupies 160,000 sq.m, while the cargo terminal is 6,200 sq.m., on a precinct with a total area of 50 sq.km.

-The project includes the construction of a rail link to the capital.
-Due to high traffic jams and in order to cope with the future traffic, the highway connection to Luanda required that the existing road from Luanda to Malanje needs a mass expansion, which is now completed, and is converted as a six-lane and four-lane highway.

 Runways

-The airport has two parallel runways, located 2.2 kilometres (1.3 mi) from each other.
-The first runway is 4,000 m × 60 m (13,123 ft × 200 ft).
-The second runway is 3,800 m × 60 m (12,467 ft × 200 ft).
+The airport has two parallel runways, located 2.2 km from each other.
+The first runway is 4000 × 60 m.
+The second runway is 3800 × 60 m.
+Only one runway was in active use as of December 2025.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights at Dr. António Agostinho Neto International Airport: